Truth-in-Taxation: Tax Rate Adoption

 Taxing units must comply with truth-in-taxation requirements when holding public hearings, considering budgets and setting rates to impose property taxes, but not all aspects of truth-in-taxation laws apply to every type of taxing unit.

-If a taxing unit fails to comply with the hearing, notice or tax rate adopting process in good faith, a property owner in the taxing unit may seek an injunction to stop the taxing unit from sending tax bills until it convinces the district court that it has complied with the law.
+If certain taxing units fail to comply with the hearing, notice or tax rate adopting process in good faith, a property owner in the taxing unit may seek an injunction to stop the taxing unit from sending tax bills until it convinces the district court that it has complied with the law.
 A property owner must act to enjoin collections before the taxing unit delivers substantially all of its tax bills.
-This injunction process does not apply to water districts or small taxing units.
+3 This injunction process does not apply to water districts or small taxing units.
+4

 Generally, the governing body must take the following actions: